Joshokelola/StudyNotes/ITP 401/World Wide web for information.md

 A 2-tier architecture is used to describe client/server systems where the client requests resources and the server responds directly to the request using its own resources.
 ![[Pasted image 20241110153343.png]]
 ## What is a 3-tier architecture of the web?
 There's the concept of ***Vendors*** & **Common gateway interface*** to connect web browsers to virtually all forms of client/server systems (including databases, transaction processing e.t.c) A **Gateway** is a special piece of software in a server computer that allows it to run application programs called CGI scripts.
 These said programs are usually referred to as BACKEND programs. **Common Gateway Interface** is the protocol in which backend programs are written.

-Get
+A 3-tier architecture involves a server, a client and a backend program.